majorrawdawg/todo-app-flask-react/README.md

 ## Testing

-We use Playwright for end-to-end testing of our application.
-The tests cover all major functionalities of the Todo app, including adding, editing, completing, and deleting todos, as well as filtering and clearing completed todos.
+We use Playwright for end-to-end testing of our application and pytest for backend unit tests.

-To run the tests:
+To run the frontend tests:

 1. Ensure that both the backend and frontend are running.
 2. Open a new terminal and navigate to the frontend directory: